Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

 \subsection{Setup}

 The chip employed in this work is depicted in Fig.~\ref{fig:chip}a.
 Our KPO design for this work (Fig.~\ref{fig:chip}b) was inspired by the recent work of NEC \cite{yamaguchi2024}.
-A key distinction between the KPO in this work and our previous designs \cite{catGen, bellCat} is the reduction in the number of direct-current superconducting quantum interference devices (DC SQUIDs), thereby minimizing the flux modulation inhomogeneity.
+A key distinction between the KPO used here and our previous designs \cite{catGen, bellCat} is the reduction in the number of direct-current superconducting quantum interference devices (DC SQUIDs), thereby minimising the flux modulation inhomogeneity.